-Private Sector Housing Discrimination Actions to Remove/Mitigate Impediments Actions to Remove/Mitigate Impediments Housing discrimination is an impediment to fair housing choice.
-The City will take the following actions to remove or mitigate this impediment to fair housing choice: Action 1: Continue to Provide Fair Housing Services Services During the five-year period from FY 2020-2021 through FY 2024-2025, the City will have the FHF provide fair housing services which will include the processing of housing discrimination complaints and landlord/tenant counseling services.
+Private Sector Housing Discrimination Actions to Remove/Mitigate Impediments Housing discrimination is an impediment to fair housing choice.
+Based on past trends, it is estimated that 12 housing discrimination complaints may be filed by South Gate residents with HUD during the five year period between FY 2020-2021 and FY 2024-2025.
+During the same period, it is estimated that 50-60 housing discrimination complaints may be filed with the Fair Housing Foundation (FHF).
+Under contract with the City, FHF provides residents fair housing services.
+Housing discrimination is an impediment to fair housing choice.
+The City will take the following actions to remove or mitigate this impediment to fair housing choice: Action 1: Continue to Provide Fair Housing Services During the five-year period from FY 2020-2021 through FY 2024-2025, the City will have the FHF provide fair housing services which will include the processing of housing discrimination complaints and landlord/tenant counseling services.
 Often a landlord/tenant issue has as its basis a housing discrimination concern.
 Annually, the FHF will report on the number, bases, alleged acts, and resolutions of the housing discrimination complaints.
-Action 2: increase r an nodsing Awareness and Education through the City's website.
+Action 2: Increase Fair Housing Awareness and Education through the City's website.
 The City, on its website, will increase efforts in educating residents on potential sources of discrimination and avenues to address fair housing on its website, by providing links to relevant information.
-Issues such as foreclosures, loan modifications, and short sales should be included, and the information should be provided in the English and Spanish languages.
+Issues such as foreclosures, Ioan modifications, and short sales should be included, and the information should be provided in the English and Spanish languages.